 Together, these metaphors, tales, and scenes became the stuff of dreams that proliferated in the films of the next thirty years.
 These were the dreams that fired the imagination of surrealists, launching their own experimental art forms in the mid-1920s and asserting a course for European arts and letters untethered from reality and redeployed on the repeatability of form in new media, above all film.
 These are the dreams that would fill the arts of the Shoah, the verses of one of its greatest poets, Paul Celan (1920–1970), whose “Grasping Dreams” epigrammatically opens the brief history for whose close it also stands a sentinel.
 These dreams offered hope and documented its destruction; they shaped the images of utopian worlds, yet accompanied their disintegration into dystopia; they embodied the fruits of lives well lived, yet clung to the shreds of those torn apart.
 Dislodged by the tragedy of history from 1925 to 1955, these are the dreams we capture musically on this double-CD, allowing us to hear them once again even as they were falling apart.

-Eisler's work was followed five years later in Berlin by Josef von Sternberg's 1930 Der blaue Engel (The Blue Angel), the first German-language synchronized sound film.
-"The Blue Angel" of the film's title (the film was based on Heinrich Mann's 1905 novel, Professor Unrat) was a cabaret in a German harbor city, and most of the music was filmed diegetically (i.e., performed on screen, not recorded separately) on or around the stage in the Blue Angel cabaret, performed by Marlene Dietrich and Friedrich Holländer's jazz band, Weintraub's Syncopators.
+Eisler’s work was followed five years later in Berlin by Josef von Sternberg’s 1930 Der blaue Engel (The Blue Angel), the first German-language synchronized sound film.
+“The Blue Angel” of the film’s title (the film was based on Heinrich Mann’s 1905 novel, Professor Unrat) was a cabaret in a German harbor city, and the most of the music was filmed diegetically (i.e., performed on screen, not recorded separately) on or around the stage in the Blue Angel cabaret, performed by Friedrich Holländer’s jazz band, Weintraub’s Syncopators, and Marlene Dietrich.
 Another ontological moment for film music, and Jewish cabaret, was there.
-It would be there once again — and composed once again by Friedrich Holländer (1896–1976) for diegetic performances by Marlene Dietrich in the Lorelei cabaret in Billy Wilder's 1948 A Foreign Affair (the three songs that close this album, disc 2, tracks 16–18).
+It would be there once again — and composed once again by Friedrich Holländer (1896–1976) for diegetic performances by Marlene Dietrich in the Lorelei cabaret in Billy Wilder’s 1948 A Foreign Affair, the three songs from which close this album (disc 2, tracks 16–18).
 The historical arc from the stage of the Blue Angel to that of the Lorelei, from the eve of Nazism to the wake of the Holocaust, once again realizes a narrative of film music from which Jewish cabaret is inseparable.

 Forming what they called “dramaturgical counterpoint,” Adorno and Eisler regarded film music as moving — mediating as a technological and aesthetic medium — between the real and the imaginary.
 Film music intensifies this capacity to mediate between the diegetic and the non-diegetic (music the viewer sees on the screen and music performed and recorded elsewhere), thereby paving the way between reality and dream.
 Here, we witness the critical issues about representing reality and dreams: film and music combine to constitute the aesthetic foundations of both.
 Many consider film the most highly representational of the modern arts.
 Viewers want to believe they are witnessing real people in real-life situations on the screen.
 In The Jazz Singer the great immigrant Jewish cantor, Yosele Rosenblatt (1882–1933), both was and was not himself as he sang Yiddish and Hebrew songs on the stage of Chicago’s Auditorium Theatre in the film.
 Music, by contrast, is often considered the least representational of the arts.
 The relation between film and music, it follows, is one of contrast and dissonance, and this is critical for the ways film transforms reality into dreams.